 |

 Most office hours will be live, TBA, but some will also on Zoom, every week.
 Times are in Pacific Time, TBA.
-For some of the office hours with the TAs, we will using Zoom, which allows screen sharing and real-time discussion.
-The Zoom meeting links for the TA office hours will be posted on Piazza, but also can be "clicked" on, on the Canvas Calendar.
+For some of the office hours with the TAs, we will use Zoom, which allows screen sharing and real-time discussion.
+The Zoom meeting links for the TA office hours will be posted on Piazza, but also sometimes can be "clicked" on, on the Canvas Calendar.
+See Piazza for details.
 The TA Office hours take place:

 For the later part of the course, we may be transitioning to "appointment-style" office hours for your projects for quick questions with the TAs, approximately mid May, since the homework assignments would mainly be finished then.
 At that point, email a TA ahead of time to confirm, but they can likely be available at other times too, for quick questions to help you with your project, if you can set up a Zoom time with them in email.